 KLapotsky@hbgdiocese.org

-Tom Horan.......Facilities Manager, FA
+Tom Horan.......Facilities Manager, LDL

 Eileen Hirsch…….Housekeeper & Cook OTHER Disabilities Advocate Paul Koutch 570-875-2650